 Bones and Joints

-Since dancing is a weight-resisting activity, it can help protect bone density and prevent osteoporosis.
-It can also help speed up knee recovery after surgery since it’s a lower impact exercise than jogging or biking.
-If you have weak knees or are gradually introducing your body to exercise, ballroom dancing is a great low-impact activity that can promote a fit lifestyle while also decreasing your chances of exercise-related injury.
+Since dancing is a weight-resisting activity, it can help protect your bone density and prevent osteoporosis.
+It can also help you speed up knee recovery after surgery since it’s a lower impact exercise than jogging or biking.
+If you have weak knees or are gradually introducing your body to exercise, ballroom dancing is a great low-impact activity.
+Additionally, it can promote a fit lifestyle while also decreasing your chances of exercise-related injury.

 In a 2016 study published in Frontiers in Aging Neuroscience, it was concluded that ballroom dancing, as well as other forms of social dancing, can help prevent the onset of dementia in elderly patients.
-It was revealed that “dance improved one of the cognitive domains (spatial memory),” which is vital for learning dance (Dafna Merom, et al., 2016).
+According to this study, you can “improve all cognitive areas” (especially spatial memory) by dancing regularly (Dafna Merom, et al., 2016).